-How to Monitor Apache Web Server Load and Page Statistics
+How to Monitor Apache Load with mod_status in Linux

-In this article, you will learn how to monitor Apache web server load and requests using the mod_status module in your Linux distributions such as CentOS, RHEL, and Fedora.
+In this article, you’ll learn how to monitor your Apache web server’s load and track requests using the mod_status module, compatible with all modern Linux distributions such as RHEL, Fedora, and Ubuntu.

 What is mod_status?

-mod_status is an Apache module that helps to monitor web server load and current httpd connections with an HTML interface that can be accessed via a web browser.
+mod_status is an Apache module that provides real-time information on web server load and current connections, accessible through an HTML interface that can be viewed in a browser.

 Testing Environment